Apogeum12/calculator/README.md

     <img alt="CalculatorXD_logo" src="./CalculatorXD_Readme.png"/>
 </p>

-## Opis
+## Description

-Krótki opis Twojego projektu: CalculatorXD to aplikacja wieloplatformowa stworzona z wykorzystaniem technologii Tauri z backendem w Rust i frontendem w Solid.js, przy użyciu Vite.
-Projekt zapewnia wszechstronne rozwiązania dla użytkowników desktopowych (Windows, MacOS, Linux), jak i mobilnych (Android, iOS).
-Jest to prosta aplikacja słóżąca jako baza do pracy nad bardziej rozbudowanymi aplikacjami z przykładowymi konfiguracjami potrzebnymi aby taki projekt prawidłowo się kompilował pod daną platformę.
-Jest to również projekt który służy jako moje aktualne podsumowanie umiejętności jako developer.
+CalculatorXD is a cross-platform application created using Tauri technology with a backend in Rust and a frontend in Solid.js, using Vite.
+The project provides comprehensive solutions for both desktop (Windows, MacOS, Linux) and mobile users (Android, iOS).
+It is a simple application serving as a base for working on more complex applications with example configurations needed for correct compilation on a given platform.
+It is also a project that serves as my current summary of skills as a developer.

-## Funkcje
+## Features

-- Lista głównych funkcji projektu.
+- List of the main features of the project.
-- Obsługa wielu platform: Windows, MacOS, Linux (deb, snap, flatpak), Android, iOS.
+- Multi-platform support: Windows, MacOS, Linux (deb, snap, flatpak), Android, iOS.
-- Wersja webowa dla łatwego dostępu i demonstracji.
+- Web version for easy access and demonstration.
-- Optymalizacja wydajności i bezpieczeństwa dzięki backendowi w Rust.
+- Performance and security optimization thanks to the backend in Rust.
-- Test nowego podejścia w budownie frontendu z wykorzystaniem środowiska wykonawczego Bun
+- Testing a new approach in building the frontend using the Bun runtime environment.
-- Generowanie wykresów prostych dwuwymiarowych funkcji
+- Generation of simple two-dimensional function graphs.
-- Zapisywanie wykresów jako obraz do pliku png
+- Saving graphs as an image to a png file.

-## Demo Webowe
+## Web Demo

-Link do wersji demonstracyjnej: [Demo Projektu](#)
+Link to the demo version: [Demo Projektu](#)

-## Instalacja
+## Installation

 ### Desktop

 #### Windows

-Instrukcje instalacji dla Windows.
+Installation instructions for MacOS.

 #### MacOS